vicpar-yt/vicpar-yt/README.md

 AirMC Network: Currently Close
 VICPAR Informatica: Currently Owning

-About me: I am person that like Develop.
+About me: I am a person that like Develop.

 Info thingy: